How an effective leader reacts to mistakes?

 We all love surprises, but detest shocks!
 So, walk up and reveal the mistake you have made.
 Don’t wait for others, your seniors or juniors, to discover the secret.
-Trust, if you do this, it will not reduce your manager’s confidence, rather heighten it.
+Trust, if you do this, it will not reduce your manager’s confidence, but rather heighten it.
 Good leaders believe in verbalising their faults before anyone else does it.
-Call your manager, send him a text or shoot an email for what has happened.
+Call your manager, send him a text or shoot an email about what has happened.

 If you need to inform your clients, draft a genuine and honest email explaining what and why you made the error.
-Don’t hesitate to apologise wholeheartedly.
+Don’t hesitate to apologize wholeheartedly.
 “To err is human”.
 It proves you are a human being and not an automated robot.

 4. Give a complete explanation

 Part of acknowledging your mistake is also giving a full diagnosis of it.
 You might not have every detail of the error, especially if others are also involved in the same pipeline of the task.
-But, bring to table all the facts and information you have.
+But, bring to the table all the facts and information you have.
 Delve deep into why the issue has happened.
 This will increase the confidence and trust of your clients and seniors.

 Added to this, your boss is aware that you were the first to walk up to his chamber to claim your fault.
 Now you are also trying to deep dive into it to give a full demonstration of it.
 You have already won his confidence!